-Physical disabilities– Do we have accessible restrooms? accessible parking spaces?
+Physical disabilities– Do we have accessible restrooms? accessible parking?

 Blind– Are bibles available in Braille?
 Are bibles available in large print?

 Deaf– Can sound be amplified?
-A sign language interpreter for special services?
+Can an interpreter be hired occasionally?

 Developmental disabilities– Be patient with someone who wants to talk.
 Have open attitudes especially if the person makes odd noises at inappropriate times.
 Such challenges are likely uncontrollable to the individual.
 Invite the person to sit with you anyway.

 Worship as One: Disability in Community is a 12 minute film on YouTube.
 It portrays clergy, church staff, members, and families comments on accommodations in the churches.
 Let us learn from your religious experiences by contacting 484-425-7587.

 “My church has members with disabilities.
 We include them but this program really helped me better understand how to improve our approach.” – Doris